-Note: Data up to 13th November (and yes it appears, at face value, that Denmark has tested its entire population at least once, and some of them more than once).
+Note: Data up to 20th November (and yes it appears, at face value, that Denmark has tested its entire population at least once, and some of them more than once).
 A high number of confirmed cases per 100 tests combined with a low number of tests per 000 population is (all else being equal) prima facie evidence of an inadequate testing regime.
 Source: Worldometers; Corinna.
 Return to "What's New".

-Restrictions are being re-imposed across Europe, though not (so far) in the US or Canada, and are being eased across most of Asia (except China)
+Restrictions are being re-imposed across Europe, though not (so far) in the US or Canada: in Asia only Malaysia has tightened restrictions